 This shirt from an Adidas’ golden period in football shirt design is now viewed as one of the club’s greatest and the unique pattern was later updated on United tracksuit tops and away kits.

 Umbro’s first away shirt offering coincided with the dawn of the Premier League.

 Worn in victories at Highbury and Anfield, this blue shirt with an over-sized version of the club’s badge reflected in the shirt’s fabric was successfully sported by captain Steve Bruce, Lee Sharpe & Co on the road to winning the inaugural Premier League crown.

 One of the most iconic football shirts of the early Premier League years and proof that it’s not just today’s designers who look back in time for inspiration for today’s kits.

 In perhaps the ultimate retro re-hash, Umbro paid tribute to United’s original kits when they were founded as Newton Heath in 1878.

-Right down to the drawstring lace-up collar, this shirt had an Edwardian look in mind with our outstanding memory of the green and yellow halved shirts being of Eric Cantona with his collar turned-up, hands on hips, reacting to a scandalous Vinnie Jones challenge that earned only a yellow card, with his customary air of nonchalance, coolness personified.
+Right down to the drawstring lace-up collar, this shirt had an Edwardian look in mind with our outstanding memory of the green and yellow halved shirts being of Eric Cantona with his collar turned-up, hands on hips, reacting to a scandalous Vinnie Jones challenge that earned only a yellow card, all with his customary air of nonchalance.
+Coolness personified.

 Black Viewcam 1993-95